bluebillywig/bbnativeplayersdk/ios_documentation/Getting Started/GettingStarted.md

 # Getting Started

 &ensp;*with Native Player SDK for iOS*

 ## 1. Create a new Xcode project

 In Xcode, create a new iOS project using Objective-C or Swift.
 Use BBNativePlayerExample as the project name.

 ## 2. Add the BlueBillywigNativePlayerKit-iOS to the Xcode project

 ### 2a.
 Installing the BlueBillywigNativePlayerKit using CocoaPods

 CocoaPods is a dependency manager for Xcode projects and is the recommended method for installing the BlueBillywigNativePlayerKit.
 For more information on installing or using CocoaPods, see the [CocoaPods documentation](https://guides.cocoapods.org/).
 Once you have CocoaPods installed, use the following instructions to install the IMA SDK:

 In the same directory as your BBNativePlayerExample.xcodeproject file, create a text file called Podfile, and add the following configuration:

     platform :ios, '12.0'

     target 'BBNativePlayerExample' do
     # Pods for bbnativeplayerkit-demo
     pod 'BlueBillywigNativePlayerKit-iOS', '~>7.98'
+    pod 'BlueBillywigNativePlayerKit-iOS/GoogleCastSDK'
     end

+> **Note**
+> The `BlueBillywigNativePlayerKit-iOS/GoogleCastSDK` must be specified.
+> When the BlueBillywigNativePlayerKit is required to not have Bluetooth, the `BlueBillywigNativePlayerKit-iOS/GoogleCastSDKNoBluetooth` pod must be specified instead of the `BlueBillywigNativePlayerKit-iOS/GoogleCastSDK` pod.

 From the directory that contains the Podfile, run:
 `pod install --repo-update`